patrickoser/social-app/README.md

 Comment as you go.
 It will help with comprehension and be a good reference for later.

+Errors:
+    Likes dont seem to be logging properly after clicking away to a different page."

 Todo:
     Add default images and the ability to upload their own images.
     Hide it behind a dropdown menu.